MintyFreeesh/AET-IT-Webpage/README.md

 7. Changed the images in the circles for the "About me" page
 8. Fitting the pictures in the circles --> making the rectangular pictures circular
 9. Updated the whole "About me" page to include the "about the academies" section, "About the IT pathway" section, two student testimonials, and 3 students projects
+10. Changed color of the first part of "About me" page

 ##Status
 1. Collect various projects done by students and have them in our website